a-hansen/aon/README.md

 * There can be 0 or more values in a list.

 #### Boolean
-A single byte the letter 'T' for true, or 'F' for false.
+A single byte character, 'T' for true, or 'F' for false.
 ```
 <Boolean> ::= "T" | "F"
 ```